vhatgadkar/patient-feedback-app/README.md

 Program ends with: “Thanks again!
 Here’s what we heard:”

 Take some creative license with how patients are shown what the program recorded

-Requirements

-1. Please make an architecture diagram and object model

-2. If you know any of the languages/technologies in our tech stack, please use them, i.e.

-    a.
-If you know Go, code the back end in Go

-    b.
-If you know React, build a React UI (otherwise a command line UI is fine)

-    c.
-If you know TypeScript, please use that too

-    d.
-If you are familiar with cloud services (i.e. AWS), host the program in the cloud (otherwise running this locally is fine)

-    e.
-BUT you do NOT have to use MySQL to store patient responses, you can if you want, but dumping patient responses to a JSON file or any database is fine

-3. Please have at least one unit test or integration test that passes - we like TDD :)

-4. Please prepare for code review, push your code up to GitHub or come prepared to show your code via an IDE, the code must be shared with us for future reference by the end of the interview

-5. Please prepare to explain why you wrote your code the way you did - your thought process is as important as your code

-6. Please prepare to explain how you worked through any technical problems you encountered

-7. If you had to learn a new technology, please prepare to explain how you approached learning that new technology

-8. Please prepare some thoughts on what you might have done differently, or what you would do next, if you were to keep working on this.